Written by Michael VanDerLaan

 How Wide Should Your Golf Stance Be?

-There really is no “right or wrong” answer to this, although we can - and will - arrive at some pretty common-sense guidelines.
-More holistically, we cannot answer this question without answering the question “what are you trying to accomplish?”
-Is it stability?
-Or power?
-Or both?
-Are you trying to win a long drive competition, or are you trying to stick a wedge to tap-in range?
-Do you struggle with irons, but not with a driver, or vice versa?
 All good players will vary their stance width situationally, depending on the shot, the lie, and the club they are using.
+Think of a driver swing and iron swing.
 Many do this subconsciously or based on “feel” or just an expertise about the impact conditions they are trying to create, and how to set themselves up to encourage success out of a particular lie or for a particular ball flight.

 It’s because of these things there is not a hard-and-fast rule about stance width, but rather good golfers become educated about why certain stances are better for some clubs or some situations than others, and learn to apply these lessons seamlessly as each situation arises on the course.